- Salary statistics

 Frequently asked questions about UN soldiers

-- What does a UN soldier earn?
-A UN soldier earns an average of 28 400 SEK per month.
+- A UN soldier has an average salary of 30 400 SEK per month. - Are there differences between women's and men's salaries?

 Salary distributed by age and sector